Se habla español

 Why this regulation in the first place?

 Well, it’s all about enhancing road safety and checking fuel consumption.
-Turns out, the pressure in your tires isn’t just about avoiding flats; it plays a significant role in how your vehicle handles and even affects the longevity of your tires.
+It turns out that the pressure in your tires isn’t just about avoiding flats; it plays a significant role in how your vehicle handles things and affects the longevity of your tires.

 By ensuring that all new cars have TPMS, the EU is steering towards safer, more fuel-efficient roads.
 It’s like adding an extra layer of protection and efficiency to your driving experience!